megpatakota/ai_doc_comparison_legal/README.md

     - Uses the entire document text as is and the LLM receives the entire document.
 ![Process Diagram - Simple LLM](./images/simplellm.png)

-Each of these methods have been run against three Open AI models: GPT-4o-mini, GPT-4o, and o1.
+Each of these methods have been run against three OpenAI models: GPT-4o-mini, GPT-4o, and o1.
 The final outputs you see have been run against `o1` model as it provided stronger reasoning for the purposes of my analysis.

 ### Evaluation
 - Evaluation of the method 1 and method 2